natachigram/decentescrow/README.md

 # AO Escrow for Freelance Jobs

-This repo contains an Arweave AO process implementing a decentralized escrow for a freelance marketplace, plus Node scripts and a minimal React integration.
+This repo contains an Arweave AO process implementing a decentralized escrow for a freelance marketplace, plus Node scripts for interaction.
+No frontend is included in this repo.

 Important: The escrow requires an AO token process to exist.
 If your platform doesn't have a token yet, create one via coin.ar.io or a Warp token template first, then use its Process ID.